blink1073/oct2py/README.rst

 Future enhancements
 ===================
-* Add a Octave code compability check function
+* Add an Octave code compability check function
 * Add a feature to scan a file for plot statements and automatically add a line to show the figure.